FragileTech/guide/guide/git_flow/git_basics.md

 :::

 Closely related to the fact that branches act as a pointer is the concept of `HEAD`. `HEAD` is the name used to refer to the commit we are working on.
-It frequently points to the most recent commit (also referred to by the current branch).
+It frequently points to the most recent commit.
 We can change the position of `HEAD` by using the command `git checkout` (actually, when you are applying this sentence for switching between branches, what Git is doing is migrating the tip `HEAD` from one branch to the other).
 We can move `HEAD` to a specific commit (and detached it from a branch) using the command `git checkout` plus